ProPranu6/ChatDB/README.md

    - Enter a query that has the word "Explore" in order to perform data exploration
    - Typing a query that contains the word "Example", will result in ChatDB providing sample queries (SQL/NoSQL depending on chosen database type)
    - To choose a table in a database, execute the query "Choose (table name)"
    - After choosing the table, we can enter queries in natural language and get the respective SQL or NoSQL queries for it as well as the results of the query being executed on the data.
-Note: multi-word columns should be enclosed within back ticks "`"
+Note: multi-word columns should be enclosed within backticks "`"

 Given below is an example of a query being executed:
 ![image](example_query.png)